for engineering teams

 Questions engineering teams ask before publishing agents.

-How does Vokal work with Claude Code?
+How does Vokal work with Claude Code, Codex, OpenCode, and Hermes?

 What MCP servers can I use with Vokal?